Nattie29/Capstone/README.md

 ### ⏭️Key Takeaways from the project (Next step)▄▀▄▀▄▀

-Since the impact of the air quality index (AQI) on mortality takes time to become evident, it's crucial to forecast AQI based on each pollutant.Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2)
+- Since the impact of the air quality index (AQI) on mortality takes time to become evident, it's crucial to forecast AQI based on each pollutant.
+Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2)
+- Find a relationship between asthma and pollutant density and improve the model to predict diseases or mortality.
+- Develop an application to predict the unhealthy indicators from the pollutants